Introduction

 This service provides access to the Azure FileShare storage for reading and writing files.
 The following configuration parameters are available:

-: The name of the file share inside the Azure storage account.EOS FunctionAPI
+AccessKey: The access key credential to use.AccountName: The name of the Azure storage account.FileShareName: The name of the file share inside the Azure storage account.

 Provides access to an instance of an EOS Function API installation.
 The following configuration parameters are available:

-: The API key to use when calling making requests.ApplicationInsights Query Allows executing KustoQL queries against an Application Insights account.
+ApplicationInsights Query Allows executing KustoQL queries against an Application Insights account.
 The following configuration parameters are available:

-: The application ID of the account to use.
-You can find this in the configuration of your application insights account.Azure BlobStorage
+ApiKey: The API key credentials you have created on your application insights account to use.ApplicationId: The application ID of the account to use.
+You can find this in the configuration of your application insights account.

 This service provides access to the Azure BLOB storage for reading and writing files.
 This configuration will use the storage module of the base application.
 The following configuration parameters are available:

-: The name of BLOB container inside the Azure storage account.In-Memory Storage
+SharedKey: The access key credential to use.StorageAccount: The name of the Azure storage account.ContainerName: The name of BLOB container inside the Azure storage account.

 This is a mock storage for use with the IFileSystem interface.
 This is useful for testing and development whenever you don’t have an actual file-system available.
 The files are stored in-memory for your session only and are not visible to anyone else.
 Also, any files are lost when you close your session.
 The following configuration parameters are available:

-: You can have multiple in-memory storages at the same time.
+StorageName: You can have multiple in-memory storages at the same time.
 Each one is identified by this name.
-You can choose any name you want.Application Insights
+You can choose any name you want.

-.
+This replaces the obsolete ApplicationInsights Query.
 This new implementation allows executing KustoQL queries, just like it’s predecessor did.
 In addition, it also allows to post logs to an application insights ingestion endpoint.
 For this, you need to specify the application insights connection string, where you want to post your logs to, in the Endpoint Uri field.

 The following configuration parameters are available:

-: this is only required when executing queries.
+ApiKey: this is only required when executing queries.
+The API key credentials you have created on your application insights account to use.ApplicationId: this is only required when executing queries.
 The application ID of the account to use.
-You can find this in the configuration of your application insights account.Was this page helpful?
+You can find this in the configuration of your application insights account.

 Glad to hear it!
 Please tell us how we can improve.